DaanDeMeyer/reproc/README.md

 ## Error handling

-Most functions in reproc's API return `REPROC_ERROR`.
-The `REPROC_ERROR` enum represents all possible errors that can occur when calling reproc API functions.
+Most functions in reproc's API return a value from the `REPROC_ERROR` enum.
-Not all errors apply to each function so the documentation of each function includes a section detailing which errors can occur.
+`REPROC_ERROR` represents all possible errors that can occur when calling reproc API functions.
+Not all errors apply to each function so the documentation of each function includes a section detailing which errors can occur when calling that function.
 System errors are represented by `REPROC_ERROR_SYSTEM`.
 The `reproc_error_system` function can be used to retrieve the actual system error.
-To get a string representation of the error, pass the error code to `reproc_error_string`.
+To get a string representation of an error, pass the error code to `reproc_error_string`.
 If the error code passed to `reproc_error_string` is `REPROC_ERROR_SYSTEM`, `reproc_error_string` returns a string representation of the error returned by `reproc_error_system`.

 reproc++'s API integrates with the C++ standard library error codes mechanism (`std::error_code` and `std::error_condition`).
 All functions in reproc++'s API